 Chef Geoff advertises his restaurants’ happy hour specials on his website and on menus displayed outside of his restaurant.
 These ads show the specials and prices of beers, wine by the glass, and cocktails.
 They also advertise “Wine Down Wednesday,” a weekly offering in which patrons can enjoy a bottle of wine for half price.
 On “Margarita Thursday” Chef Geoff’s offers $5 margaritas.
-But because they include actual prices and creative phrasing rather than the generic “Happy Hour,” the ads violate Virginia’s advertising restrictions.
+But because they include actual prices and creative phrasing rather than the generic “Happy Hour,” the ads violated Virginia’s advertising restrictions.

 The Constitution guarantees Chef Geoff’s right to talk freely and truthfully about his restaurants’ happy hours—including prices and creative terminology.
 But under state law, he faces fines and penalties for doing so.
-Representing Chef Geoff, PLF is suing Virginia’s Alcoholic Beverage Control in federal court to vindicate his First Amendment rights, and put bureaucrats on notice that they can’t censor truthful, non-misleading information.
+Representing Chef Geoff, PLF sued Virginia’s Alcoholic Beverage Control in federal court to vindicate his First Amendment rights, and put bureaucrats on notice that they can’t censor truthful, non-misleading information.